 Walking along East Hastings in Vancouver, my stomach turns at the blunt contrast between poverty and luxury.
 It never gets easier to see.
-Homeless people sit, heads bowed to cardboard change cups, kitty corner to L’Abattoir – a classy, French-inspired West coast restaurant.
-Vancouver’s infamous Downtown Eastside is one of the most marginalized communities in the country, notorious for homelessness, sex work, drug use and mental illness.
-Those who live there face incredibly challenging socio-economic barriers, yet their capacity for generosity and understanding has inspired a Canadian mother-daughter team to grow roots there.
-Sarah and Julia Common are using beehives as a hub to bring life and color back to Hastings.
+Homeless people are sitting on the sidewalk, heads bowed to cardboard change cups, kitty corner to L’Abattoir – a classy, French-inspired West coast restaurant.
+Despite being home to some of Vancouver’s finest dining, the Downtown Eastside is one of the most marginalized communities in the country, notorious for homelessness, sex work, drug use and mental illness.
+But Sarah Common and her mother, Julia, saw a unique opportunity to use beehives to add wholesomeness to the Hastings community.
 In June 2012, Hives for Humanity was born.

-Starting with a single beehive, their first therapeutic apiary resides to this day in the Hastings Folk Garden – right beside the supervised injection site, where people with chronic drug addictions can go to safely use.
+Starting with a single beehive, Sarah and Julia created their first Eastside apiary in the Hastings Folk Garden – right beside the supervised injection site, where people with chronic drug addictions can go to safely use.
 From day one, innate curiosity about the charismatic honey bees drew people in.
 “I never forgot that day when Sarah came to check the hives at our building and invited me to come over and join the group,” Gafar Yousif recalls.
-He lives just one block from the Folk Garden in the Lux housing complex for homeless people, which itself is home to another therapeutic apiary.
+He lives just one block from the Folk Garden in the Lux Transitional Housing complex, which itself is home to another therapeutic apiary.

-Hives for Humanity uses therapeutic apiaries and gardens as a channel to transfer core values – respect, self-worth, inclusivity, education, trust, and opportunity – to at-risk community members, while giving them transferable employment skills where possible.
+Hives for Humanity uses therapeutic apiaries and gardens as a channel to transfer core values of respect, self-worth, inclusivity, education, trust, and opportunity to at-risk community members, while giving them transferable employment skills where possible.
 Sarah and Julia began organizing beekeeping mentorship programs, apiculture workshops, and other activities around the culture of the beehive, all operating near East Hastings.
-It is the epitome of Mark Winston’s “bee time.”
 Sarah reminisces on the early days, when she and her mother were first getting things started.
 “The community response was inspiring.
 We saw the bees creating hope and fostering self-worth, with potential for social enterprise.
 We knew we had to keep going.”

 Honey bees might seem like an unusual focus for a social empowerment program, but it’s easy to see how Hives for Humanity has been so successful.
 Many of us beekeepers can probably recall the first time we cracked open a hive – for me, seeing and smelling the miniature, hustling, bustling society for the first time was a wonderful sensation.
-Watching the bees go about their tasks – peeking in to brood cells, lapping at broken honey comb and busting their best waggle dance moves – sparks an inner curiosity that’s common in all of us.
+Watching the bees go about their tasks – peeking in to brood cells and lapping at broken honey comb – sparks an inner curiosity that’s common in all of us.
 As a tool to bring a community together with common goals and responsibilities, it’s ideal.

 In June 2017, the Commons established the newest of their 34 therapeutic apiaries in Cathedral Square – an underutilized city space – in partnership with the Vancouver Parks Board and the Downtown Business Improvement Association.
-Although Hives for Humanity has expanded their activities to include many things other than beekeeping, it’s in the therapeutic apiaries that their positive impacts first took hold.
 There, they do regular beekeeping workshops that teach curious community members about basic bee biology and hive management, sometimes along with crafts like candle- and salve-making in the winter months.
 Participants may attend regularly or irregularly as their needs change, and can move around to different apiaries if they find themselves spending time in different parts of town.
 Their engagement spans anywhere from attending a few workshops to taking the lead on teaching them.
 If they are dedicated, they can also attend the more rigorous Mentorship Workshops – where community members have greater responsibilities for hive maintenance – as well as beekeeping courses offered by the local Honey Bee Center, which is one of Hives for Humanity’s many partners.

-These pollinator corridors were built to help reduce habitat fragmentation for native bees, giving them new nests, sources of food, and improving connectivity between bees living in different parts of the city.
+These pollinator corridors were built to help reduce habitat fragmentation for native bees, giving them new nests and sources of food.
 The Commons may not have the resources to fix Vancouver’s housing crisis, but they’re making sure the pollinators don’t suffer too.
 Complete with mason bee hotels and loving gardeners who plant, water, and weed, it is making the landscape more bee-friendly.
-But as the project matured, Julia Common noticed an unintended benefit.
+But as the project matured, Julia noticed an unintended benefit.
 The urban flowers are attracting more than just bees – people are also finding new respite in the lively green space.
-“With the little pollinating meadows, not only have the insects come, but people from different neighborhoods have also come to those meadows to enjoy them,”1 she explains.
+“With the little pollinating meadows, not only have the insects come, but people from different neighborhoods have also come to those meadows to enjoy them,” she explains.
 One garden-goer testifies, “You don’t have to worry about anything when you’re here.
 It’s very peaceful.”

 But even with these diverse and inclusive therapeutic activities, a challenge with the Hives for Humanity model soon became apparent.
 Every winter, the work would slow.
 There are only so many candles and salves to make.
 The bees would quietly go into hibernation mode and although some plants can enjoy Vancouver’s (relatively) mild conditions and grow year-round, there is not much maintenance needed in the garden.
 The community loses many of the activities that normally keep them together, and the people themselves seek shelter from the soggy winter.
 In keeping with their track record, Sarah and Julia turned this problem into an opportunity.